De-ORaCle/Tactico-by-Bukola/README.md

 ## AI Integration (Ollama)

 This is the most advanced feature of Tactico.
-It uses **Ollama** running locally on the user's machine to analyze the board state.
+It uses **Ollama** running locally on the user's machine to analyse the board state.

 ### How it works (`ollamaService.ts`)
 1.  **Data Capture**: The app captures the current state of: